PaulWendt96/GPTerminal/README.md

 `bugs`      -- find bugs (`bugs <file> | ask_gpt`)
 `explain`   -- explain what a file does (`explain <file> | ask_gpt`)

-### Data Engineering Helpers
-`guess_column` -- guess the purpose of a column in a table `guess_schema` -- guess what each column in a table represents `guess_table`  -- guess the overarching purpose of a table

 ### Personalities
 `personality` -- augment a prompt with a personality, e.g. `echo "say hello" | personality "pretentious intellectual" | ask_gpt`
 `prompt_engineer` -- will try to improve a prompt, e.g. `echo "output all responses as a sonnet" | prompt_engineer | ask_gpt`